Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - LessonID (PartitionKey), SkillCategory (e.g. Passing), LessonName (e.g. 1 – Passing with Intent), LessonHTML (blob path to .html lesson plan), MediaURLs (references to images or videos used in lesson)
   - Used to dynamically populate lesson selection and display in the app
   - Supports versioning and media-rich lesson delivery across teams
-- **DeliveryRecords Table:** Stores lesson delivery records:
+- **DeliveryRecords Table:** Stores lesson delivery records with snapshot fidelity and relational integrity.
-  - CoachID, TeamID, LessonID, LessonName, DateDelivered, Notes
+  - Fields: DeliveryID (PartitionKey), CoachID, CoachName, TeamID, TeamName, LessonID, LessonVersionNumber, DateDelivered, Notes (optional), createdBy, createdAt
+  - `CoachName` and `TeamName` are captured as text snapshots at the time of delivery (not dynamically fetched later)
+  - Ensures historical accuracy even if names or team assignments are updated in other tables
+  - `CoachID`, `TeamID`, and `LessonID` allow joins for filtering and permissions
+  - `LessonVersionNumber` preserves the exact version delivered, even if content changes
+  - `Notes` are optional reflections from the coach, timestamped with delivery
-  - Editable and deletable by coaches
+  - Editable and deletable by the coach who recorded it
-  - Queryable by coach or team for history
+  - Queryable by coach, team, or senior coach with audit trail support

  - **Media:** Media assets are stored in Azure Blob Storage under structured folders:
  	- Images: `media/images/{LessonID}/` or `media/images/{SkillCategory}/`